Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Lifestyle Perks:

-- 50% off Medcan health plans
+- Up to 40% off Medcan health plans4

 - Partner rewards (Uber One, Strava Premium, etc.)